-After election, a Boy Scout, Varsity Scout, or adult remains a candidate until completion of the Ordeal and Ordeal ceremony.
-If this period of candidacy exceeds one year, the candidate’s name is dropped and he no longer is a candidate.
-To become a candidate again, he must be reelected.
+After election, a Scout, Varsity Scout, or adult remains a candidate until completion of the Ordeal and Ordeal ceremony.
+If this period of candidacy exceeds one year, the candidate’s name is dropped and he or she no longer is a candidate.
+To become a candidate again, he or she must be reelected.

 The two membership levels (or “degrees”) of the OA are Ordeal and Brotherhood.

 The induction process, the Ordeal, is the first step toward full membership in the OA.
 During this period the member is expected to strengthen his or her involvement in the unit and encourage Scout camping.
 As a reminder, the Guide to Safe Scouting states, “No secret organizations.
 The BSA does not recognize any secret organizations as part of its program.
 All aspects of the Scouting program are open to observation by parents and leaders.”
 Membership in the Order of the Arrow is not a secret; all members are free to acknowledge their membership.
 There is no secret about any of the OA’s aims or principles.
 The OA’s rules are available to the public, and meeting locations are clearly identifiable.
 Like many similar organizations, some of the OA’s internal affairs, such as ceremonies and passwords, are regarded as private matters for members only.
 Any parents, leaders, or other lodge members who are aware of what goes on in the ordeal or another ceremony should not generally share such information with prospective/regular members who have not yet gone through that event for themselves.